nim-lang/Nim/doc/manual_experimental.md

 Skip initializers in fields members
 ===================================

 By using `noInit` in a type or field declaration, the compiler will skip the initializer.
-By doing so one can expcitally initialize those values in the constructor of the type owner.
+By doing so one can explicitly initialize those values in the constructor of the type owner.

 For example: